Malab12/Route_Planner/README.md

 # Route Planning Project

-This repo contains the starter code for the Route Planning project.
+This repo contains my implementation for the Route Planning project from the Udacity C++ developer nanodegree.

 <img src="map.png" width="600" height="450" />